Kenoxlp0709/Java-Memory_Manipulation_Protection/README.md

 The perfect little Java libary to protect your java number values.

 This is the perfect little libary for java developers to protect your java values.
-If you are using this libary you can prevent that cheates can manipulate the memory adress values of you java application.
+If you are using this libary you can prevent that cheaters can manipulate the memory adress values of you java application.